 I always think that we are trying too hard to be good.
 Really.
 Because, if we weren’t striving that much for purity, righteousness, perfection and sanctity (in the hopes of being allowed to be rambling in God’s garden), we wouldn’t do all the demented things we are doing.

 It is in the name of good – God – that we practice religious mass killings.
 And it’s not only the “bad” religions (like ISIS is doing in the name of Islam), but let’s not forget Christianity’s strive for “goodness” in the past.
-Along the years, entire populations and whole continents had been enslaved, sold, exterminated by armies and missionarism.
+Along the years, entire populations and whole continents have been enslaved, sold, exterminated by armies and missionarism.
 But this isn’t Religion: this is Ego.

 As we cringe today at the abominable actions perpetrated, also in the name of God (but, alas, the one from a different book), we seem to be forgetful of all that terrible past now.
 But this is not just “past” – this is Present.
 The next day after the 9/11 president Bush announced the beginning of a new Crusade War, affirming his commitment to address the “evil” at its own home – in fact, he initiated the chaos that we are now witnessing in the Middle East.
 ISIS and the refugee crisis wold not exist if not for the 3rd millennium Crusade War, and as much as we mind the mess, imagine what those populations’ everyday lives have become.